Brought to you by Random House Children’s Books

 3. Bring humanity to your study of the Civil War.

 Reading Civil War on Sunday?
-Check out this homeschool mom’s amazing Civil War resources that will give you a whole lot of ways to help your students consider the human aspects of the war and the historical reasons.
+Check out this homeschool mom’s amazing Civil War resources that will give you a whole lot of ways to help your students consider the human aspects of the war and the reasons for it.

 4. Learn more about Jane Goodall.